QUICK SUMMARY

 - Disturbances in sensations

-- Emotional changes (excessive shyness, irritability, mood swings, nervousness)
+- Emotional changes, including irritability, mood swings, and nervousness

 - Headaches and migraines